bluelhf/Nxxt/README.md

 # Nxxt
 A repository for releases of Nxxt Autoclicker.
 This is where all of the executables will be posted as releases.
-No source code will be uploaded here.
+Yes, source code will be uploaded here.

 ## Using Nxxt
 Nxxt is a completely stand-alone executable.
 It shouldn't have any dependencies.